-- 1. Minimum 11-foot travel lanes on designated freight corridors, SIS facilities, or when truck volume exceeds 10% on very low speed roadways (design speed ≤ 35 mph) (regardless of context). - 2.
-Minimum 12-foot travel lanes on all undivided 2-lane, 2-way roadways.
-However, Very Low-Speed and Low-Speed table values may be used for roadway sections with both of the following: - a.
-C2T.
-C4.
-C5 or C6 context classification - b.
-Tangent horizontal alignment or curve radii large enough to accommodate the design vehicle within the travel lane in accordance with AASHTO Green Book, Section 3.3.10 - 3.
-10-foot travel lanes are typically provided on very low speed roadways (design speed ≤ 35 mph) but should consider wider lanes when transit is present. - 4.
-Travel lanes should not exceed 14 feet in width.
+- (1) Minimum 11-foot travel lanes on designated freight corridors, SIS facilities, or when truck volumes exceed 10% on very low-speed roadways (Design Speed ≤ 35 mph) (regardless of context classification). - (2) Minimum 12-foot travel lanes on all undivided two-lane, two-way roadways.
+However, very low-speed and low-speed table values may be used for roadway sections with both of the following: - (a) C2T, C4, C5, or C6 context classification. - (b) Tangent horizontal alignment or curve radii large enough to accommodate the design vehicle within the travel lane in accordance with AASHTO Green Book. - (3) Consider wider lanes on very low-speed roadways (Design Speed \leq 35 mph) when transit is present. - (4) Travel lanes should not exceed 14 feet in width. - (5) On RRR projects, 11-foot lanes may remain on divided multilane roadways with C3 context classifications and 50 mph design speeds.